 The Writing Center staff consults with writers at all levels of proficiency and at all stages of the composing process.
-Call for an appointment or stop by and be seen on a first-come, first-served basis.
-Contact at: 300 Bessey, 432-3610, or http://writing.msu.edu
+Call for an appointment at our main location, 300 Bessey Hall (432-3610), or stop by and be seen on a first-come, first-served basis at our writing center satellite in the main library. writing.msu.edu